(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Here's how to slay 16 common money fears that might be causing you financial anxiety.

-Financial Fear #1 – I’ll never get out of debt
+Financial Fear #1 – Never getting out of debt

-When you look at your take-home pay and compare it to all the bills you have to pay each month, it can be depressing.
-If you are only able to pay the minimum on your credit card payments or if you make late payments on your car loan or mortgage, it’s tough to make forward progress because of penalties, fees, and interest.
+If you can only pay the minimum on your credit card payments or make late payments on your car loan or mortgage, it's tough to make progress because of penalties, fees, and interest.